vasagle-gleblu/Element34/Element34/ReadMe.md

 #### NuGet Packages:
 - DotNetSeleniumExtras.WaitHelpers by SeleniumExtras.WaitHelpers: This package provides an implementation of the ExpectedConditions class for use with WebDriverWait in .NET, replacing the implementation originally provided by the Selenium project.
-- Selenium.Support by Selenium Committers: Provides support classes for Selenium WebDriver.
+- Selenium.Support by Selenium Committers: Provides support classes for Selenium Webdvr.
 - Selenium.WebDriver by Selenium Committers: .NET bindings for the Selenium WebDriver API.
 - EPPlusFree by Rimland: EPPlusFree is an unofficial EPPlus library, it is a continuation of EPPlus Free Edition 4.5.3.3
 - Selenium.WebDriver.ChromeDriver by jsakamoto: Google Selenium.WebDriver.ChromeDriver package.